Futurae-Technologies/android-sdk/README.md

 ```

 Once the outcome of the authentication has been decided by the app, it should be sent to the server for the authentication session to complete.

+**Note**: In case you attempt an authentication via push notification, and this authentication includes extra information to be displayed to the user, you must retrieve this information from the server and include it in the authentication response; see section [Session Information](#session-information) for details on how to do that.

 ##### <a id="approve-reply" />Approve Authentication
 To approve the authentication session, use the following method: